-- 1. Completion of a minimum of 120 semester hours. - 2.
-At least 30 semester hours in residence. - A cumulative GPA of 2.0 on a 4.0 scale with the following program additions/ exceptions: - Christian School Education: 3.0 cumulative GPA for all EDU courses. - Counseling (CC/CCM): 3.0 cumulative GPA for all courses specific to the major. - Completion of the required hours in the following areas:

-a.
-General Education
+- Completion of a minimum of 120 semester hours.
+1. - 2.
+At least 30 semester hours in residence. - 3.
+A cumulative GPA of 2.0 on a 4.0 scale with the following program additions/ exceptions: - Christian School Education: 3.0 cumulative GPA for all EDU courses. - Counseling (CC/CCM): 3.0 cumulative GPA for all courses specific to the major. - Completion of the required hours in the following areas: 4.
+45 semester hours - a.
+General Education - b.
+Electives e.

-b.
-Electives

 c.
 Bible and Theology

+Major Courses

 d.
 Foundational

-e.
-Major Courses

-45 semester hours

-20 semester hours

-8 semester hours
+- 20 semester hours 8 semester hours - 32 semester hours

-32 semester hours
+15 semester hours

-- Completion of the capstone project (Leadership and Ethics), student teaching (Christian School Education), Internship (Christian Counseling), Orientation/ Capstone Intensives (Counseling for Christian Ministries).
+- Completion of the capstone project (Leadership and Ethics), student teaching 5.
+(Christian School Education), Internship (Christian Counseling), Orientation/ Capstone Intensives (Counseling for Christian Ministries).

-- 6. Completion of NBC Experience.
+- Completion of NBC Experience.
+6.

-- 7. Completion of Ministry Progress Review.
+- Completion of Ministry Progress Review.
+7.

-- 8. Completion of Graduating Colloquium.
+- Completion of Graduating Colloquium.
+8.

-- 9. College indebtedness paid in full.
+- College indebtedness paid in full.
+9